newtheatre/history-project/_shows/16_17/all_the_worlds_a_stage.md

 ---
-title: All The World's A Stage & Other Sotries
+title: All The World's A Stage & Other Stories
 playwright: Yee Heng Yeh and Ian Sheard
 student_written: true
 season: Fringe